-(a) "Alcohol" means the unique chemical compound, ethyl alcohol.
-When referencing compounds to be avoided, such as skin disinfectants, alcohol means any organic compound in which an hydroxyl functional group is bound to a saturated carbon atom. with the exception that reference in these regulations to compounds to be avoided as skin antiseptics includes the generic class of organic compounds known as alcohols.

-(m)(i)(b) "Alveolar" means refers to the smallest air sacs in the lungs and to that portion of the expired breath which is in equilibrium with respect to alcohol with the immediately adjacent pulmonary blood.

-- (c) "Breath Alcohol Analysis Testing" means analysis the analysis sampling of a sample of a person's expired breath, using a breath testing instrument to obtain a breath alcohol result. designed for this purpose, in order to determine the concentration of ethyl alcohol in the person's blood. - (k)(d) "Competency Test" means the evaluation of a person's ability to perform work in forensic alcohol analysis prior to the performance of independent testingeasework. - (d)(e) "Concentration" means the weight amount of alcohol contained in a unit volume of liquid or a unit volume of gas under specified conditions of temperature and pressure in the case of a solid tissue specimen, "concentration" means the weight amount of alcohol contained in a unit weight of specimen.
+- (a) "Alcohol" means the unique chemical compound, ethyl alcohol.
+When referencing compounds to be avoided, such as skin disinfectants, alcohol means any organic compound in which an hydroxyl functional group is bound to a saturated carbon atom. with the exception that reference in these regulations to compounds to be avoided as skin antiseptics includes the generic class of organic compounds known as alcohols. - (m)(b) "Alveolar" refers to the smallest air sacs in the lungs and to that portion of the expired breath which is in equilibrium with respect to alcohol with the immediately adjacent pulmonary blood. - (c) "Breath Alcohol Analysis Testing" means analysis the analysis of a sample of a person's expired breath, using a breath testing instrument to obtain a breath alcohol result. designed for this purpose, in order to determine the concentration of ethyl alcohol in the person's blood. - (d) "Competency Test" means the evaluation of a person's ability to perform work in forensic alcohol analysis prior to the performance of independent testing. - (d)(e) "Concentration" means the weight amount of alcohol contained in a unit volume of liquid or a unit volume of gas under specified conditions of temperature and pressure.; in the case of a solid tissue specimen, "concentration" means the weight amount of alcohol contained in a unit weight of specimen.

-- (n)(i)(f) "Department" means the California State Department of Public Health and its duly authorized representatives. - (b)(g) "Forensic Alcohol Analysis" means the practical applicationuse of specialized devices equipment, instruments, and methods by trained laboratory personnel to measure the concentration of ethyl-alcohol in samples of blood, breath, urine, or tissue of persons involved in traffic accidents or traffic violations. - (f)(h) "Forensic Alcohol Supervisor Analyst" means a person employed by a forensic alcohol laboratory who can be responsible for all aspects of the performance of forensic alcohol analysis and for the supervision of personnel who perform such analysis. - (e)(i) "Forensic Alcohol Laboratory" means a place at which specialized apparatusequipment, instruments, and methods are used by trained laboratory personnel forensic alcohol analysts to measure the concentration of alcohol in samples of blood, breath, urine, or tissues of persons involved in traffic accidents or in traffic violations; this may be an activity of a laboratory engaged in activities other thanin addition to forensic alcohol analysis. - (j) "Laboratory" means an entity capable of assuming the responsibility of fulfilling the requirements of the regulations. - (i)(a)(k) "Method" means the steps procedures used by a trained person forensic alcohol analyst to make a measurement of determine the alcohol concentration in a sample or specimen. - (n)(1) "NIST" is an abbreviation for the National Institute of Standardseience and Technology. - (m) "NIST Certified Reference Material (CRM)" means a reference material characterized by a metrologically valid procedure for one or more specified properties, accompanied by a certificate that provides the value of the specified property, its associated uncertainty, and a statement of metrological traceability. - (e)(n) "NIST Standard Reference Material (SRM)" means a CRM issued by NIST that reports the results of its characterizations and provides information regarding the appropriate use(s) of the material is a controlled reference material that also meets additional =NIST specific certification criteria, and is issued with a certificate or a certificate of analysis that reports the results of details-its characteristics characterizations and provides information regarding the on its appropriate use(s) of the material. - (p)(o) "NIST Traceable" means a commercially produced reference material with a well-defined traceability linkage to existing NIST standards for chemical measurements. that the properties of a reference material/standard are authenticated by a documented series of comparisons to a NIST standard reference material and the values are certified by the manufacturer.

-(m)(p) "Precautionary Checklist" means a guide to assist in the operation of a breath instrument.
+- (n)(f) "Department" means the California State Department of Public Health and its duly authorized representatives. - (b)(g) "Forensic Alcohol Analysis" means the practical applicationuse of specialized devices equipment, instruments, and methods by trained laboratory personnelto measure the concentration of ethyl-alcohol in samples of blood, breath, urine, or tissue of persons involved in traffic accidents or traffic violations. - (f)(h) "Forensic Alcohol Supervisor Analyst" means a person employed by a forensic alcohol laboratory who can be is responsible for all aspects of the performance of forensic alcohol analysis and for the supervision of personnel who perform such analysis. - (e)(i) "Forensic Alcohol Laboratory" means a place at which specialized apparatusequipment, instruments, and methods are used by trained laboratory personnel forensic alcohol analysts to measure the concentration of alcohol in samples of blood, breath, urine, or tissues of persons involved in traffic accidents or in traffic violations; this may be an activity of a laboratory engaged in activities other thanin addition to forensic alcohol analysis. - (j) "Laboratory" means an entity capable of assuming the responsibility of fulfilling the requirements of the regulations. - (i)(k) "Method" means the steps procedures used by a trained person forensic alcohol analyst to make a measurement of determine the alcohol concentration in a sample or specimen. - (I) "NIST" is an abbreviation for the National Institute of Standards and Technology. - (m) "NIST Certified Reference Material (CRM)" means a reference material characterized by a metrologically valid procedure for one or more specified properties, accompanied by a certificate that provides the value of the specified property, its associated uncertainty, and a statement of metrological traceability. - (o)(n) "NIST Standard Reference Material (SRM)" means a CRM issued by NIST that also meets additional NIST-specific certification criteria and is issued with a certificate or certificate of analysis that reports the results of its characterizations and provides information regarding the appropriate use(s) of the material. - (p)(o) "NIST Traceable" means a commercially produced reference material with a well-defined traceability linkage to existing NIST standards for chemical measurements. - (m)(p) "Precautionary Checklist" means a guide to assist in the operation of a breath instrument.